ABOUT CRIMINAL JUSTICE INTERNSHIPS ABROAD

-Interns who are interested in the criminal justice field have a variety of options available to them, depending on where the internship takes place.
+Interns who are interested in the criminal justice field have a variety of options available to them depending on where their internship takes place.
 Some interns in the past have worked with local law enforcement officials, while others have worked in the security departments of private companies.
 Interns often assist with the preparation of reports, casework services, and investigative field research.
-Many of these internships offer the chance to apply academic theories of law enforcement to a real-world criminal justice setting.
+Many of these internships offer the chance to apply academic theories of law enforcement to real-world criminal justice settings.
 Interns may also conduct research and provide administrative support during their internship.

 In the criminal justice field, it’s especially important that prospective interns be adaptable and ready to adjust to an unfamiliar culture and workplace.
 Good communication and interpersonal skills are a must.
-An academic background in criminal justice is not required, but it can be an advantage for finding some kinds of placements.
+An academic background in criminal justice is not required, but it can be an advantage for the placement process.